-Where to buy farmers' market fruits, veggies and butter tarts on your way to the cottage

-Where to buy farmers’ market fruits, veggies and butter tarts on your way to the cottage

-Where to buy farmers’ market fruits, veggies and butter tarts on your way to the cottage
+10 great farmers' markets to hit on your way to the cottage

-Where to buy farmers’ market fruits, veggies and butter tarts on your way to the cottage
+10 great farmers’ markets to hit on your way to the cottage

-This Labour Day weekend, you could stock up on cellophane-wrapped corn and California berries from your neighbourhood big box—or you can grab some local goods at one of these great farmers’ markets.
-No matter which way you’re heading, we have a pitstop for you.
+This weekend, you could stock up on cellophane-wrapped corn and California berries from your neighbourhood big box—or you could grab some local goods at one of these great farmers’ markets.
+No matter which way you’re heading, we have a pit stop for you.

 For the Muskoka-bound